LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cgdiobject-class.md

 ### <a name="parameters"></a>Paramètres

 *obj*<br/>
-Un pointeur vers un existant `CGdiObject`.
+Pointeur vers un existant `CGdiObject`.

 ### <a name="remarks"></a>Notes